 I'm interested in wearing contact lenses.
 How long does it take to get used to them?

 It depends on the type of contact lenses you choose.
-Most people find soft contacts — hydrogel or silicone hydrogel contact lenses — are immediately comfortable.
-If you choose rigid gas permeable contact lenses (also called RGP or GP contacts) or hybrid contact lenses, it might take a couple weeks or longer for your eyes to fully adapt to the lenses.
-In rare cases, a person might not ever feel comfortable wearing contact lenses.
+Many people find soft contacts — hydrogel or silicone hydrogel contact lenses — are comfortable right away.
+If you choose rigid gas permeable contact lenses (also called RGP or GP lenses) or hybrid lenses, it might take a couple weeks or longer for your eyes to fully adapt to the lenses.
+In rare cases, a person might not ever feel fully comfortable wearing contact lenses.

 Are contact lenses difficult to care for?

 The exceptions are daily disposable contact lenses and some extended wear contacts that are discarded every time they're removed.
-With these, you throw them out when you're done wearing them, so there's no care regimen at all.
+With these, you typically throw them out when you're done wearing them, so there's no nightly care regimen.

 Can a contact lens get lost behind my eye?

 No. At worst, you might have trouble finding it under your upper eyelid if you rub your eye and dislodge the lens from its proper position.
-If necessary, your eye care practitioner can help you locate and remove the lens.
+If necessary, your eye doctor can help you locate and remove the lens.

 How old must children be before they can wear contact lenses?

 That depends on how responsible the child is.
-This decision is best made jointly between you, your child and your eye doctor.
-Please see our Contact Lenses for Kids article for more information.
+This decision is made jointly between you, your child and your child's eye doctor.

 What kinds of contacts are available?